jbrucker/guessing-game/README.md

 ## Main class - initialize and start the app

 The **GameApp** class is a "Main" class that creates initial objects and starts the application.
-For GUI apps, "start the application" usually means to display the UI.
+For GUI apps, "start the application" means to display the UI.

 In JavaFX, the FXMLLoader class creates the controller itself based on info in the UI's fxml file.
 So, the main class just initializes JavaFX and tells it what fxml file to display.